A short story on my journey onto a self hosted site with SiteGround

 ~Affiliate post – my full disclosure policy can be found here ~

 For almost 18 months I treated blogging as a hobby, a guilty pleasure!
-(Weird how I felt guilty about taking time out from house cleaning etc to write but it just felt so indulgent).
-About a week before the end of the kids’ summer holidays, when they were all set to go back to school and I was fed up with the thought of having no job to go to, I decided that it was time to become intentional, to make my blog my career.
+(Weird how I felt guilty about taking time out from house hold chores and parenting to write, but it just felt so indulgent).
+About a week before the end of the kids’ summer holidays last year, when they were all set to go back to school and I was fed up with the thought of having no job to go to, I decided that it was time to become intentional, to make my blog my career.
 I just wasn’t sure how to go about making that a reality.

 Decide on a domain name